 In comparison to the other books we have read in class, do you think this story was believable?
 Why or why not?
 Would you read the next book in the series?
 [It's called Zen Attitude, if you are interested!]
 Would you recommend this book?
 Why or why not?

 Finally, how would you rate Rei as a detective compared to Sano Ichiro, Hercule Poirot, or Amelia Peabody?
 Are you ready to move on to ancient Rome?
-I hope so because we begin our next book, Silver Pigs by Lindsey Davis] next week!
+I hope so because we begin our next book, Silver Pigs by Lindsey Davis] at the end of the week!

 Teacher Barb :)